-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
 ASHRAE and its members share research and education about HVAC products with the intent to encourage sustainability, energy efficiency and high indoor air quality.
-Through their work, ASHRAE creates industry standards with federal recognition.
+Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
 Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

-The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement encompass a wide range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
 Further testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

 Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
-When you see a service company in Kutztown and Breinigsville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+When you find a service company in Kutztown and Breinigsville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.